 The proposed development is located in a prime location for high intensity mixed use development.
-The subject lands are located directly adjacent to the Mill Station ION stop.
-The proposed development introduces a new form of housing to the surrounding area with a mix of unit types.
-Housing diversity is needed to provide a greater housing choice, and meet the needs of increasingly diverse residents and household types such as young families, professionals, retirees, people with disabilities, all with a various range of income.
-Diverse housing types for this area of the City of Kitchener will be planned through future MTSA planning work.
+The subject lands are located in close proximity to the Central Station ION stop.
+The proposed development introduces additional housing with a mix of unit types.
+Housing diversity is needed to provide a greater housing choice and meet the needs of increasingly diverse residents and households.
+Diverse housing types for this MTSA will be further planned through Growing Together later this year.
 This application is in advance of that work and can be considered based on urban structure and future planned function of the community.
-As such, staff is of the opinion that the proposed Official Plan Amendment and Zoning By-law Amendment will support a development that not only complies with the City's policies for a Major Transit Station Area but also contributes to the vision for a sustainable and more environmentally-friendly city.
+As such, staff is of the opinion that the proposed Official Plan Amendment and Zoning By-law Amendment will support a development that not only complies with the City's policies for a Major Transit Station Area but also will contribute to the vision for a sustainable and more environmentally-friendly city.